RPi-Distro/pi-gen/README.md

     If set, then instead of working through the numeric stages in order, this list will be followed.
 For example setting to `"stage0 stage1 mystage stage2"` will run the contents of `mystage` before stage2.
 Note that quotes are needed around the list.
 An absolute or relative path can be given for stages outside the pi-gen directory.

+  * `ENABLE_CLOUD_INIT` (Default: `1`)

+    If set to `1`, cloud-init and netplan will be installed and configured.
+This will allow you to configure your Raspberry Pi using cloud-init configuration files.
+The cloud-init configuration files should be placed in the bootfs or by editing the files in `stage2/04-cloud-init/files`.
+Cloud-init will be configured to read them on first boot.

 A simple example for building Raspberry Pi OS:

 ```bash